-There are a few ways to help determine if solid conductor aluminum wiring is present in a home, however none is 100% certain in all homes since fixed walls/ceilings and insulation exist.
-One method would entail looking in the electrical panel at the bare branch circuit grounding conductors or the insulated wiring connected to the circuit breakers (see the photo below).
+There are a few ways to help determine if solid conductor aluminum wiring is present in a pre-1978 home, however none is 100% certain in all homes since much of the home's wiring is hidden behind fixed walls/ceilings and insulation.
+One method would entail looking in the electrical panel at the bare branch circuit grounding conductors or the insulated wiring connected to the circuit breakers (see the photos above).
 Often, only a small amount of wire insulation is removed from wiring where it is connected to a circuit breaker, so seeing the actual metal in the wire may be quite difficult and inconclusive

-As part of a home inspection, the home inspector should report on the visible wiring types/methods used in the home.
-The wiring most likely is only visible in the attic and basement; most of the wiring otherwise is hidden by wall and ceiling coverings and it therefore out of view.
+As part of a home inspection, per the ASHI (American Society of Home Inspectors) Standard of Practice, the home inspector should report on the visible wiring types/methods used in the home.
+The wiring most likely is only visible in the attic, basement, and breaker panel(s); most of the wiring otherwise is hidden by wall and ceiling coverings and insulation and is, therefore, out of view.